Maximizing Hypertrophy: The Best Row Variation

 What are the best row variations for maximizing hypertrophy?

-How should row variations be incorporated into a hypertrophy-focused workout routine?
+How should row variations be integrated into a hypertrophy-focused routine?